Early Years Foundation Stage

 The Pre-School and Reception children all learn within the Early Years Foundation Stage.
-We aim to provide stimulating, free-flow environments where a balance of adult-led and child-initiated play experiences are the foundation to everyday learning and development.
+We aim to provide stimulating, free-flow environments where a balance of adult-led and child initiated activities are the the foundation to everyday learning and development.

 Early Years Foundation Stage Curriculum